NayirMicheal/C-Work/README.md

 # C-Work

-This repo includes all my work for C++ Language
+This repo includes all my work for C Language